Home-moving checklist – top tips to plan for the cost of moving day

 With so many things to arrange, it’s easy to overlook the actual costs of making the house move itself.
 Planning ahead can help to reduce an already stressful day.
-Here’s our quick checklist of top tips to take into account if you are planning on moving home, whether you’re renting or buying.
+Here’s our quick checklist of top tips to think about if you’e planning to move home, whether you’re renting or buying.

-Once you have a handle on your new mortgage payments, new insurance policies, solicitor and estate agent fees, make time to get to grips with moving day costs.
-Whether you’re a first-time buyer or a seasoned home mover, it’s important to get a handle on the costs associated with the day – it can be surprisingly costly.
+Once you know the cost of your new mortgage payments, new insurance policies, solicitor and estate agent fees, make time to find out about moving-day costs.
+Whether you’re a first-time buyer or a seasoned home mover, it’s important to know and prepare for these costs, which can be surprisingly high.

 2. Know what’s coming